 One possible indirect impact is sediment deposition in nearby flood control channels and federal navigation channels.
-About 0.2% of the dredged material was predicted to be transported into Redwood City Harbor, and 0.3% was transported into the Alameda FCC (Appendix E).
+About 0.2% of the dredged material was predicted to be transported into Redwood City Harbor, and 0.3% was transported into the Alameda FCC (Appendix C).
+Similarly, approximately 0.7% of dredged material was predicted to be transported into Oakland Harbor federal navigation channel.
 A second potential indirect impact is sediment deposition in non-target subtidal and tidal mudflat areas.
-About 18% of the placed dredged material was predicted to be dispersed within the South Bay below MLLW, 2% dispersed north of Dumbarton Bridge, and 4% dispersed north of the Bay Bridge (Appendix E).
-Given the volume of sediment placed for this project, the indirect impacts outlined above are expected to be less than significant.
-On the contrary, the indirect impact of sediment deposition on adjacent tidal mudflats will provide additional benefits for the Bay's mudflat-marsh systems more broadly.
+About 18% of the placed dredged material was predicted to be dispersed within the South Bay below MLLW, 2% dispersed north of Dumbarton Bridge, and 4% dispersed north of the Bay Bridge (Appendix C).
+Given the volume of sediment placed for this project, the indirect impact of sediment deposition on adjacent tidal mudflats will provide additional benefits for the Bay's mudflat-marsh systems more broadly.

 NEPA Determination: For both action alternatives, direct and indirect impacts would be temporary and minor and less than significant.
-For the No Action Alternative, no change to cumulative impacts would be expected as 0&M dredging would continue utilizing existing placement sites.
+For the No Action Alternative, no change to cumulative impacts would be expected as O&M dredging would continue utilizing existing placement sites.
 The project's action alternatives in combination with other restoration projects in the bay would have a cumulative beneficial impact on adjacent marsh.